Infraction and Misdemeanor Theft Cases

 Shoplifting convictions are common offenses, and many of our clients picked up the case when quite young.
 They did something impulsive and without much thought, and now find the conviction is a real impediment to employment, licensing, housing or even student aid.

-Under certain circumstances, a felony theft conviction can be reduced to a misdemeanor.
+Under most circumstances, a felony theft conviction can be reduced to a misdemeanor, and then expunged.

 Fees are reasonable, and include the petitions, court appearances, filing fees and research.